 Keyword Importer

-One of the weaknesses of WriterZen is it gets keyword data only from Google Keyword Planner.
+One of the weaknesses of WriterZen is that it gets keyword data only from Google Keyword Planner.
 For that reason, WriterZen does not come up with related keywords, which you get from other keyword research services such as Semrush and Ahrefs.
 Also, Google does not provide data or associated keywords for sensitive keywords.

 The keyword Importer tool in WriterZen is beneficial in those cases.
 You can import keywords in WriterZen and start calculating Golden Score, Cluster keywords, and writing SEO-friendly content.